Krishna district: Medieval period

 Aurangazeb ruled this region as part of the province of Golconda.
 Asaf Jah who was appointed as subedar or viceroy of the Deccan in AD 1713 with the title of Nizam-ul-Mulk.
 The province of Golconda comprised five Nawabs’ charges viz.
 Arcot, Cuddapah, Kurnool, Rajahmundry and Chicacole (Srikakulam).
 This region was part of the Nawab of Rajahmundry.

 The British: In the year 1611 the English founded their settlement at Masulipatnam which remained their headquarters until they finally moved to Madras in 1641.
 The Dutch and French also had settlements at Masulipatnam.
 Upon the death of the old Nizam-ul-Mulk in June 1748, his heirs strove for the succession with the support of the English and the French.
 When Nizam Ali Khan was proclaimed ruler of Golconda in 1761, the British secured at first the divisions of Masulipatnam, Nizampatnam and part of Kondaveedu and later the entire Circars.
 At first the district was administered by a chief and council at Masulipatnam but in 1794 Collectors, directly responsible to the Board of Revenue, were appointed at Masulipatnam.

-The Krishna District was formed from the district of Rajahmundry in 1859, when it also included Guntur and West Godavari districts of united Andhra Pradesh.
+The Krishna district was formed from the district of Rajahmundry in 1859, by adding certain taluks of the abolished Guntur district.
+It also included West Godavari districts of united Andhra Pradesh.
 Guntur district was created from Krishna district in 1904.
 Similarly West Godavari district was created from Krishna district in 1925.
+There are no changes in its jurisdiction except some minor changes (in Divi taluk and Munagala paragana).

 After 1947

-Krishna District had 10 Talukas in 1971.
-In 1978 they were increased to 21 Talukas.
-In 1985, Mandal system was created and 50 mandals were formed in the district.
-In 2022 Krishna district was divided into Krishna and NTR districts.
+Krishna district had 10 talukas in 1971.
+In 1978 they were increased to 21 talukas.
+In 1985, mandal system was created and 50 mandals were formed in the district.
+In 2022 the district was divided into Krishna and NTR districts.